Unboxed-Software/solana-course/content/token22-on-chain.md

     pub user: Signer<'info>,
 ```

-Note, we also verify the given user is the same pubkey stored in the given `user_stake_entry` account.
+Note: We also verify that the given user is the same pubkey stored in the given `user_stake_entry` account.
 If it is not, our program will throw the `InvalidUser` custom error.

 The `user_token_account` is the token account where the tokens being transferred to be staked should be currently held.
 The mint of this token account must match the mint of the staking pool.
 If it does not, a custom `InvalidMint` error will be thrown.
 We also verify the given token account matches the given `token_program`.

 ```rust
 #[account(